Steve6630/Morse-Code/README.md

 - This program will help you understand what is the output to its corresponding input.
 - Type in your input when you are ready.
 - Please let the program finish generating the output for a single character then type in another character.
-- At the end a text file will be generated to check if your morse code.
+- At the end a text file will be generated to check what your morse code will look at real time in the Morse embosser.

 ### 2 - Morse code decoder
-- This program will take in a text file which will be generated after teh executio of the morse_code_encoder program.
+- This program will take in a text file which will be generated after the execution of the morse_code_encoder program.
 - You can check your output which would be displayed after this program executes.

 # Warning :-